Asrar-Ahammad/Student-Performance-Prediction/README.md

-# Student Performance Prediction System
+# Student Performance Analysis System

-The Student Performance Prediction System is a machine learning-based solution that predicts student performance using various features.
-It leverages a CI/CD pipeline and is yet to deployed on Microsoft Azure for automated development, testing, and deployment.
+The Student Performance Analysis System is a machine learning-based solution that predicts student performance using various features.
+It leverages a CI/CD pipeline and is yet to deployed on Streamlit for automated development, testing, and deployment.

 ## Overview

-The Student Performance Prediction System utilizes machine learning algorithms to forecast student performance based on factors such as demographics, previous grades, attendance, and other relevant indicators.
+The Student Performance Analysis System utilizes machine learning algorithms to forecast student performance based on factors such as demographics, previous grades, attendance, and other relevant indicators.
 By analyzing historical data, the system can provide valuable insights to educators, enabling them to identify students who may require additional support or intervention.

 ## Architecture